Reformat and rearrange code

 You can reformat line indents based on the specified settings.

-Exclude code from reformatting
+Exclude code or a file from reformatting

 You can exclude a group of files or part of code from reformatting.